-Under current restrictions, all indoor conventional classes are suspended through Level 3 - 5.
+Under current restrictions, all indoor conventional classes are suspended.
 However, individual training may be permitted depending on Government restrictions in place at the time of the activity.
 This currently applies to sport, dance and exercise training only.

 In addition to measures outlined in this document the following should be considered for individual training to reduce the risk of spread of infection: